Wolves ticket prices skyrocket ahead of tonight's game with Warriors

 It could be the Timberwolves three-game winning streak, or Steph Curry's historic run of scoring, or maybe the return of Andrew Wiggins to Target Center, but whatever the reason, tickets for the Wolves game vs. the Warriors on Thursday are in high demand, with steep pricing.

-In fact the price may not even be the most limiting factor for fan's wishing to attend the game; there simply are no tickets for sale.
+In fact the price isn't even be the most limiting factor for fans wishing to attend the game; there simply are no tickets for sale.

-Technically the Timberwolves website is the only place where fans are supposed to buy tickets, due to heightened entry processes due to COVID-19, but as of Wednesday afternoon, there were no tickets available for the game on the Wolves site.
-And that includes the resale section, which is the verified secondary market for the team.
+Technically the Timberwolves website is the only place where fans are supposed to buy tickets, due to heightened entry processes due to COVID-19, but as of Thursday morning, there were just six tickets available for the game on the Wolves site — all from the resale section, which is the verified secondary market for the team.
+The two cheapest tickets cost about $400 for the pair.

 That's actually an improvement over the ticket market on Tuesday, when Stubhub had only two tickets available for resale at a cost of $744 per ticket.
 With fees and taxes, the total cost for those two seats was $2,058.54.